 Animorphs: When called upon to make up a phone number, Cassie comes up with "1234-5678".
 Marco, who has no problem making up anything ever, chastises her ASAP.

 Ax at one point is convinced to take the blame for giving humans the morphing technology to spare his brother the shame, but fails to think up a decent lie about it.
-When his superiors later ask how he met the Animorphs he replies with the truth: They rescued him from his ship at the bottom of the ocean...using technology he supposedly gave them.
-No one buys it.
+When an Andalite captain later ask how he met the Animorphs he replies with the truth: They rescued him from his ship at the bottom of the ocean...using technology he supposedly gave them.
+The captain catches on instantly.

 In the Aubrey-Maturin series, Stephen Maturin ponders Sophie Williams' talent for prevarication.